Vinusharma/vinusharma/README.md

 - 👋 Hi, I’m @Vinusharma
 - 👀 I’m interested in cyber forensics
-- 🌱 I’m currently learning forensics
+- 🌱 I’m currently learning Digital forensics
-- 📫 How to reach me ...

 <!---
 Vinusharma/Vinusharma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.